jelsonjay/typescript/README.md

-# TypeScript the alternative to javascript superset
+# TypeScript the alternative to JavaScript superset